mwdle/NextcloudConfig/README.md

     git clone https://github.com/mwdle/NextcloudConfig.git
     ```

+2. Create a folder on your system for Docker bind mounts / storing container files.
+The folder should have the following structure:

+    ```shell
+    docker_volumes/
+    ├── Nextcloud/
+    │   ├── data/
+    │   └── database/
+    ```

-2. Create a file called ```.env``` in the same directory as the Docker Compose file containing the following properties:
+3. Create a file called ```.env``` in the same directory as the Docker Compose file containing the following properties:

     ```properties
-    NEXTCLOUD_VOLUMES="<PATH_TO_NEXTCLOUD_VOLUMES_FOLDER>" # A folder on your system to store bind mounts for Nextcloud Docker containers.
+    DOCKER_VOLUMES=<PATH_TO_DOCKER_VOLUMES_FOLDER> # The folder created in the previous step.
     MAIL_DOMAIN="<YOUR_DOMAIN.COM>"
     HOST="<YOUR_HOST.YOUR_DOMAIN.COM>"
     DB_USER="<YOUR_DB_USER>"